64/64.github.io/content/tonemapping.md

 Sometimes it might be desireable to exactly reproduce the 'tone mapping' response of a real camera.
 Fortunately, the University of Columbia has released a [database of camera response functions](http://www.cs.columbia.edu/CAVE/software/softlib/dorf.php) which we can use for this purpose.
 Each camera response curve has two axes: irradiance (essentially the energy coming into the camera) and intensity (essentially the value of color component at that point on the film).

-Since irradiance is the input and intensity is the output, you can visualise irradiance and intensity on the \\(x\\) and \\(y\\) axes respectively.
-The data given to us has the points on both axes normalized into the range \\([0.0, 1.0]\\).
+Since irradiance is the input and intensity is the output, you can visualise irradiance and intensity on the {{ katex(body="x") }} and {{ katex(body="y") }} axes respectively.
+The data given to us has the points on both axes normalized into the range {{ katex(body="[0.0, 1.0]") }}.
 For intensity, this is exactly what we want, as we can just scale the output by 256 to get the corresponding 8-bit color component.
 For irradiance, we will need to decide the 'width' of the curve.
-Since the point with the largest \\(x\\) value is \\((1.0, 1.0)\\), if we stretch this curve horizontally by a factor of \\(a\\) then the new furthest point will be \\((a, 1.0)\\).
-We can map any irradiance value greater than \\(a\\) to \\(1.0\\) and hence we can effectively control the white point by stretching or squashing the irradiance axis.
+Since the point with the largest {{ katex(body="x") }} value is {{ katex(body="(1.0, 1.0)") }}, if we stretch this curve horizontally by a factor of {{ katex(body="a") }} then the new furthest point will be {{ katex(body="(a, 1.0)") }}.
+We can map any irradiance value greater than {{ katex(body="a") }} to {{ katex(body="1.0") }} and hence we can effectively control the white point by stretching or squashing the irradiance axis.
 Instead of 'white point', we'll call this parameter 'ISO' which mimics the function of the ISO setting on a real-world camera.

 The data is given as two associative arrays.
-Given a irradiance value in \\([0.0, 1.0]\\) we need to find the index into the irradiance array (ideally using a binary search).
+Given a irradiance value in {{ katex(body="[0.0, 1.0]") }} we need to find the index into the irradiance array (ideally using a binary search).
 Then, we can compute the output value by using the index we got from that binary search to look up the intensity value from the intensity array.
 We'll repeat this procedure for each RGB channel individually to compute the final color.

 For real-time graphics you might want to find a way to bake a LUT instead of doing a relatively expensive binary search.